Keeping your child safe

 What we do in school to keep your children safe

 Our first and foremost priority is to keep your child safe and healthy.
-Under the new OFSTED framework safeguarding is a key indicator of what constitutes a good school.
 Keeping your child safe means:

 Your child and their health & safety are our number one priority.
 We employ the following strategies to keep your child healthy and safe:

 All staff here at Chancellor Park receive appropriate and regularly updated training in Safeguarding and Child Protection to ensure that they are aware of the school’s procedures for child protection and their responsibilities.
 We have a written policy and procedures for Safeguarding complying with Local Authority guidance- (updated September 2023).
 The Designated Teachers for Safeguarding are Mrs C. Mills, Headteacher and Mrs H.Crick, Acting Deputy Headteacher.
 Our safeguarding governor is Mrs Amber Jones.

 All visitors to our school have their attention drawn to safeguarding measures upon arrival at the school in order to support us to fulfil our responsibilities, and any visiting speakers agree to our Visiting Speakers Protocol prior to talking to our pupils with expectations clearly outlined.